Understanding CTV OTT

 - Cost Per Visit

 - Cost Per Acquisition

 - Return on Ad Spend

 CTV, OTT Landscape

-In the end, CTV advertising examples do share a lot in common with OTT – but they’re not the same thing and shouldn’t be looked at in quite the same way.
-Remember that OTT refers to sites like HBO Max and Hulu, while the Connected TV examples are filled with set-top boxes like the Roku and AppleTV.
+Overall, CTV advertising examples share much in common with OTT – but technically not the same.
+Remember that OTT refers to sites like HBO Max and Hulu, while the Connected TV examples are filled with set-top boxes like Roku and AppleTV.

-With all being told, the future of the CTV OTT landscape is a bright one which is why this is all one opportunity that most can’t afford to overlook.
+With all being told, the future of the CTV OTT landscape is bright and an opportunity that most should not overlook.